Images of quantum representations of mapping class groups and Dupont-Guichardet-Wigner quasi-homomorphisms: Introduction and statements

+Moreover the cohomology classes in Theorem \ref{lower} are not related to known classes on mapping class groups:

+\begin{proposition} For any $g \geq 2$, the map induced in cohomology in degree $2$ is the trivial (zero) map. \end{proposition}

-\begin{remark} The restriction to $p\in \{5,7,9\}$ comes from our inability to obtain easily modular properties for the signatures of TQFT for general $p$.
-The general theory is beyond the scope of this paper and partial results in this direction will appear in \cite{CF}.
-We expect the result to hold for all prime $p$.
-However these cases with small $p$ are already interesting since the representations $\ro_p$ are known to be infinite.
-On one hand this method could be improved to obtain for specific values of $p$ and $g$ better lower bounds.
-The drawback of this method is that although we can define a number of cohomology classes growing linearly with $p$ we cannot do better than the lower bound $\left[\frac g2\right]+1$ without additional information about the group presentation of $\ro_p(\widetilde{M_g}^{\rm u})$.
-The arithmetic progressions above are rather explicit, for instance $g\equiv 1 ({\rm mod }\; 24)$ will be convenient for $p\in\{5,7\}$. \end{remark}
+\begin{remark} The restriction to $p\in \{5,7,9\}$ comes from our inability to obtain modular properties for the signatures of TQFTs for general $p$.
+A general theory for these is beyond the scope of this paper and partial results in this direction will appear in \cite{CF}.
+We expect the result to hold for all primes $p$.
+However these cases with small $p$ are already interesting since the representations $\ro_p$ are known to be Zariski dense in the corresponding semi-simple Lie groups $\mathbb G_{p,g}$.
+Our method could improve this lower bound for specific values of $p$ and $g$, but couldn't do better than $\left[\frac g2\right]+1$ without additional information about the group $\ro_p(\widetilde{M_g}^{\rm u})$.
+The arithmetic progressions above are rather explicit, for instance $g\equiv 1 ({\rm mod }\; 24)$ is convenient for $p\in\{5,7\}$. \end{remark}

-Of course all this relies on the fact that $SU(m,n)$ is a uniformly perfect group.
-A proof of this fact is given in Appendix A at the end of this paper.

 {\bf Acknowledgements}.
-We are indebted to C. Blanchet, M. Brandenbursky, F. Costantino, F. Dahmani, K. Fujiwara, E. Ghys, V. Guirardel, G. Kuperberg, G. Masbaum, G. McShane, M. Sapir and A. Zuk for useful discussions and advice.
-The first author was partially supported by the ANR 2011 BS 01 020 01 ModGroup.
+We are indebted to C. Blanchet, M. Brandenbursky, F. Costantino, F. Dahmani, K. Fujiwara, E. Ghys, V. Guirardel, G. Kuperberg, G. Masbaum, G. McShane, M. Sapir, and A. Zuk for useful discussions and advice and to the referee for several suggestions which considerably improved the presentation of this paper.
+The first author was partially supported by the ANR 2011 BS 01 020 01 ModGroup and the second author was supported by the FEDER/MEC grants MTM2010-20692 and MTM2013-42293.